BigPolarBear1/factorization/README.md

 Ok, the uploaded version is very inefficient.
 But now that I know that this actually works, i'll upload improvements rapidly.
 I know I explored similar ideas previously.. but just the way I'm setting everything up now, finally makes it work.
 Like getting hit by lightning.
 Eureka.

+Its going to be a very dire day for western cryptologists.
+Could have started a dialogue with me a long time ago.
+Instead I was treated like shit.
+Fuck you then.
+Good luck with this disaster.
+I know what this implies.
+I know what this means.
+This is a disaster that is going to cost billions.
+Was it worth it?
+Huh?
+Was it worth being transphobic cunts for?
+Fuckers.
+Nazi losers.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>